 As your organization grows, though, how do you face the pressure of cultivating a culture that pleases everyone?
 And how do you continue to afford great benefits as your company grows to hundreds or even thousands of employees?

 In Mike's experience, benefits as a percentage of salary shouldn't change.
-When it comes to pleasing employees, the tangible perks don’t matter as much as the benefits (or BetterFits in Watershed’s case).
+When it comes to pleasing employees, the tangible perks don’t matter as much as the benefits.
 Mike calls workplace features—such as ping pong tables—symptoms, not causes of culture.
 He also believes that people are inherently reasonable, and part of his strategy is to talk to employees from the very beginning.

 “We always talk about culture so we can get ahead of expectations,” he says.
 “When you do something with good intent, people are generally accepting.”